ScaleDynamics/vanilla-webpack-template/README.md

 # Vanilla ready to use template for ScaleDynamics platform

-This template is configured for the ScaleDynamics web platform.
+This template is configured for the ScaleDynamics platform.
 It is ready to use to build your own app/service.
 All is pre-configured: we provide one command to develop with live reload (frontend and backend) and one to deploy to make it live on a url.

 One particularity of our platform is that you don’t have to manage the [Express](https://expressjs.com/) layers, the platform manages them for you automatically, so you can focus only on the Node/Front coding.